 |Oh, but wait - it gets better!
 Turn around 180 degrees from the spot in the above photo, and that thigh-high wall turns into this!|

 |I've seen a few people narrowly avoid stepping/stumbling into this sudden 12" drop when ambling along.
 In America this would likely have a hefty iron railing around it.|

 (Psst!
-Check out recent photos from Budapest here, and photos of other places and things here).
+Check out recent photos from Budapest here, and photos of Bratislava here).